vdaas/vald/README.md

     - Horizontal scalable on memory and cpu for your demand.

 - Auto Indexing Backup
-    - Vald has auto index backup feature using MySQL + Redis or Cassndora which enables disaster recovery.
+    - Vald has auto index backup feature using MySQL + Redis or Cassandra which enables disaster recovery.

 - Distributed Indexing
     - Vald distribute vector index to multiple agent, each agent stores different index.